martlaak-gmail/flickrsync/README.md

 Note, that you have to add &perms=delete to the end of the Flickr oauth authentication URL

 ## Building
-To build the tool on modern Ubuntu:
+To build the tool on modern Linux:
  1. clone the source, with:

     ```git clone https://github.com/martlaak-gmail/flickrsync.git```

- 2. install requirements, with:
+ 2. install requirements, can be done like this on Linux with apt package manager:

     ```sudo apt install flickcurl-utils libflickcurl-dev qt5-default libxml2-dev```